 Win an Employee’s Heart, Achieve Superb Results

 Most employees go to work, and his or her heart isn’t in it.
 What does that mean?
 Leaders’ say employees lack engagement.
-In other words, they lack spirit and excitement for what they do.
-As a result performance, sales, customer service and quality suffers.
+In other words, they lack commitment, spirit, and excitement for what they do.
+As a result, performance, sales, customer service and quality suffers.
 Can you relate to this?
 So, the job is a job.
 It’s a means to an end to get a paycheck.

 A Leader Captures a Person’s Heart

 Too many company cultures are toxic.
 Consequently, people are in fear or get beat up or do not get much support.
 Employees are treated as assets not people, and engaged like numbers on a spreadsheet: dull and boring.
 Real leaders capture the heart of each team member.
 How?
 They engage their team in consistent high performance coaching for results.
 Certainly, they influence their employees positively not negatively.
 Employees may have the skill and knowledge, but if they aren’t inspired it won’t be fully applied.

 Actions Steps for Coaching for Results